 • Navigating Assisted Living Entry: Strengthening Referral Partnerships for Successful Transitions

-– This session will focus on the partnerships needed to conduct successful referrals and placements of Medi-Cal members into assisted living communities.
-It will explore the current and potential roles of stakeholders and partners in this process, as well as explain financial and practical resources for overcoming barriers to placement.
+– This session focused on the partnerships needed to conduct successful referrals and placements of Medi-Cal members into assisted living communities.
+It explored the current and potential roles of stakeholders and partners in this process, as well as explained financial and practical resources for overcoming barriers to placement.

-• Sustained Support: Continued Partnership to Ensure Resident Well-Being
+• Sustained Support: Continued Partnership to Ensure Assisted Living Residents’ Well-Being

-To access responses to questions posed by participants during the series, access this FAQ document, which will be updated following each event.
+To access responses to questions posed by participants during the series, access this FAQ document.
 For foundational information on assisted living in Medi-Cal, see these resources from California Health Care Foundation.